-- 1. Annual Health Examination and Laboratory Studies - 2.
-Current CPR Certification including resuscitation and choking measures for baby, child and adult with one man and two-man team rescue procedures. - 3.
+- 1. Annual Health Examination, Laboratory Studies, Urine Drug Screen and Current Immunizations. - 2.
+Current CPR Certification. - 3.
 Current R.N.
 License. - 4.
 Current Malpractice Insurance Certificate.

 TRANSFER OF LIBERAL EDUCATION COURSE CREDIT

 Up to 50 credits in applicable liberal education courses may be transferred from accredited colleges or universities.
 A grade of 'C' or better must have been earned, and courses must be evaluated as equivalent to appropriate Villanova courses.